chauff/IN4325/projectCoreIR.md

 - [Learning by Example: Training Users with High-quality Query Suggestions](https://www.researchgate.net/profile/Morgan_Harvey/publication/281436320_Learning_by_Example_Training_Users_with_High-quality_Query_Suggestions/links/55e6c38f08aeccc5bbb7abcf.pdf).
 The main question here is the following: _To what extent it is possible to aid users in learning how to formulate better queries by providing examples of high-quality queries interactively during a number of search sessions?_ The paper contains a number of studies, focus on the _main study_.
 - [Effects of Popularity and Quality on the Usage of Query Suggestions during Information Search](http://dmrussell.net/CHI2010/docs/p45.pdf).
 The laboratory study in this paper explores whether users are able to distinguish high-quality from low-quality query suggestions in the presence of misleading usage information.
 - [QWERTY: The Effects of Typing on Web Search Behavior](http://marksanderson.org/publications/my_papers/CHIIR2018-Kevin.pdf).
 The main question of the paper is the following: _What is the relationship between a user's typing speed and their search behavior?_ The paper is a short paper that is relatively light on the details of the conduted user study, which means that you can fill in the details as you see fit in your proposal.
+- [User Performance versus Precision Measures for Simple Search Tasks](https://researchbank.rmit.edu.au/eserv/rmit:2446/n2006001961.pdf).
+This paper makes an interesting observation in a user study: there is little correlation between system performance (how effective is the system at retrieving relevant documents) and user performance (how good is the user at retrieving relevant docuemnts).
+The conducted user study is highly controlled (e.g. the result lists are precomputed), reproducing this work in a more natural setup (where users actually use a real search engine) would be great.
 - [Time Pressure and System Delays in Information Search](http://eprints.gla.ac.uk/106760/1/106760.pdf).
 The authors ask the question _What is the impact of time pressure and system delays on search behaviour?_ and answer it through a laboratory study.
 The paper is quite detailed on the setup, but there are plenty of options to create a slightly different setup to investigate the generalizability of the findings.

 ## 2. Investigating a research idea of your own choice